pat-laugh/websson-doc/index.md

 ]
 ```

-The example shows a list of tuple sharing the same keys, but with different
+The example shows a list of tuples sharing the same keys, but with different
-values associated for them.
+values associated with them.
 We can also see the line-strings being terminated by
 a comma.
 This is not always the case.
 Their behavior depends on context.

 ## More stuff